Nordic surfer and Friend of Knowledge

 Continue reading ↓

 “I have also seen with my own eyes how the climate has changed.
 As winter surfers, we see how the winters in the north have become milder and how more and more southern storms come up over the Baltic Sea.
 I have talked to meteorologists who say that it has to do with climate change, where more storms with hot air are coming up from the south.
 Sure, there will be more surfing for us northerners, but it’s really bad for the climate.”

 Tim believes that people need to open their eyes and understand why we can not treat nature this way.

 “I think we have to work on creating awareness.
 But it is difficult to change people’s views of nature if they are never out there and get to experience it for themselves.
 That is why it has been a goal for me to collaborate with brands that promote an active outdoor lifestyle, and with whom I can share nature experiences that can arouse commitment.”

 Tim chooses collaborations with responsible and outdoor brands that want to promote outdoor life and inspire people to be active outside.

 "That’s how I got in touch with KnowledgeCotton Apparel.
 I liked their stuff and saw that they were for real, so I made contact.
 I thought it would be exciting to work with a Scandinavian company, because I’m from there myself.
-I received a very nice welcome and when I heard about their history, where they started working with responsibility long before everyone else, in fact before it was even an issue, I became very fascinated.
+I received a very nice welcome and when I heard about their history, I became very fascinated.
 Not many companies have the knowledge and innovation in their DNA in the same way that KnowledgeCotton Apparel has.”

 Tim believes that the collaboration felt natural right from the start.
 He not only sees himself as a Friends of Knowledge ambassador but emphasizes that he wants to help the company achieve its goals.